ArctosDB/documentation-wiki/_how_to/How-To-Manage-Code-Table-Requests.markdown

 ### Part Names (ctspecimen_part_name)

+2023-10-05 [Arctos Code Table Administrators](https://docs.google.com/document/d/1eZ_S8VTp-m5Wrbb6cAK96ODPZpt2-Hvnvt6yfU9qVwg/edit#heading=h.jl6w6q271wt) meeting: All requests should be approved.

-Part names should only be added when they are clearly disambiguated from any existing part.
+~~Part names should only be added when they are clearly disambiguated from any existing part.
 Part names should describe WHAT an object is, not how it is prepared or preserved.
 Part names should NOT include any preservation (use the [part preservation attribute](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctspecpart_attribute_type#preservation)), or modifier (use the [part modifier attribute](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctspecpart_attribute_type#part_modifier)) information either in the term itself or in the description other than to say "add preservation or part modifiers using part attributes" or something similar.
-Part names should be singular and should not be compounded using comma-separated lists.
+Part names should be singular and should not be compounded using comma-separated lists.~~

 ### Taxon Terms